Moving Forward on Affordable Housing

 Subsidize Affordable Housing

-We could encourage affordable housing by providing financial incentives for lower rental or purchase income.
+We could encourage affordable housing through financial incentives for lower rental or purchase income.
 See The Cost of Affordable Housing for an excellent overview of how this works.

 Some options include: